 5. Spiritual directors act with responsibility towards society by:

 - Representing their qualifications clearly and accurately in any public communication.

-- Conforming to legislation about non-discrimination.
+- Conforming to (Federal and the relevant state) legislation about non-discrimination.

 6. Spiritual directors act with responsibility in the role of supervisor by:

 - Not providing supervision or consultation without the necessary knowledge and skill to supervise or consult appropriately and only within their areas of knowledge and competence.